austinauyeung/C9/README.md

 ```

 ### Additional installation for Android 11
 If you are on Android 11, please first try the application as-is.
 If gestures cannot be dispatched successfully, or if you have had trouble in the past with other cursor apps, you will need to [install Shizuku](https://shizuku.rikka.app/guide/setup/) to use this application.
-Once installed, navigate to, and enable, `C9 > Debug Options > Enable Shizuku Integration`.
+Once installed, navigate to, and enable, `C9 > Developer Options > Enable Shizuku Integration`.

 Note that unless your device is rooted, you will need to restart the Shizuku service upon reboot.